bovem/bovem-blog/content/posts/linear-algebra/gaussian-elimination/index.md

 $$\begin{bmatrix} {\color{blue} 2} & -1 & | & 3 \\\ 4 & 1 & | & 9 \\\ 5 & -3 & | & 7\end{bmatrix}$$

 After that, we move on to the next pivot (next element in the diagonal) and repeat the process until we obtain the row echelon form.
 If the next pivot element candidate is zero then we won't be able to reduce the elements below it to zero by just scalar multiplication and matrix addition/subtraction.
-In such cases, we perform a swap between the rows of matrices to obtain a non-zero element as the pivot.
+In such cases, we perform a swap between the next row and any other row below it to obtain a non-zero element as the pivot.

 If we multiply row 1 of the augmented matrix with the scalar value ${5 \over 2}$